About this artwork

 - 73.7 × 86.4 × 88.9 cm (29 × 34 5/8 × 35 in.)

-- Roger and J. Peter McCormick Endowment; restricted gifts of Jamee J. and Marshall Field, and Carol W. Wardlaw
+- Roger and J. Peter McCormick Endowment; purchased with funds provided by Jamee J. and Marshall Field, and Carol W. Wardlaw